whyNLP/Probabilistic-Transformer/Readme.md

 # Probabilistic Transformer

 The code base for project **Probabilistic Transformer**, a model of contextual word representation from a syntactic and probabilistic perspective.
+The paper "Probabilistic Transformer: A Probabilistic Dependency Model for Contextual Word Representation" was accepted to ACL2023 Findings.

 > **Warning**
-> This git branch is only for reproducing the results.
-The codes are developed in a way that is easy to integrate with all kinds of modules, but not well-optimized for speed.
-The repo structure is a bit messy.
-The framework it uses ([flair](https://github.com/flairNLP/flair)) is outdated.
-Further development based on this branch is not encouraged.
+> In this git branch, the codes are developed in a way that is easy to integrate with all kinds of modules, but not well-optimized for speed.
+The repo structure is a bit messy and the framework it uses ([flair](https://github.com/flairNLP/flair)) is outdated.

 ## Preparation